-Percutaneous closure can be described as a less-invasive surgical procedure that is used to treat patients with atrial septal defect (ASD) or patent foramen ovale (PFO).
+Percutaneous closure can be described as a less-invasive surgical procedure used to treat patients with atrial septal defect (ASD) or patent foramen ovale (PFO).
 Since the utilization of percutaneous closure has evolved over the years, clinicians have already discovered multiple and less invasive methods in treatment, such as catheterization.

 Contemporary research proposes the use of this procedure as an alternative to other common and more invasive methods.
-While percutaneous closure is also a surgical process, its success rate and ease-of-use over alternatives has made it a primary choice in treating ASD and PFO.
+While percutaneous closure is also a surgical process, its success rate and ease-of-use over alternatives have made it a primary choice in treating ASD and PFO.

 Because patients with AS and PFO were empirically found to have higher survival rates when treated using surgical procedures, many interventional studies on the topic have been published.
 For instance, there is evidence of catheterization and percutaneous occlusion devices as effective treatment modalities for the condition.
 While percutaneous closure is limited only to small diameters, current research projects are trying to expand the treatment scope of the procedure.